Robert Hall was a lover and a fighter.

 In our old age we did more courting than we did under the swinging moss on the old plantation when we were young, and Polly’s voice was full of sweeter notes than the mockingbirds in the trees.

 In 1881 Robert lost his Polly.

 To deal with his grief, he began attending more veterans’ reunions and other gala events.
 He had been active the Texas Veterans Association since the 1870s.
 He had even made himself a special “Frontiersman’s suit” to wear at these events.

 Robert Hall in his 80s

 It was made of buckskin, trimmed with black velvet and decorated with floral bead work, fringe and herringbone embroidery.

 The jacket was appliqued with cowhide, jaguar, rabbit and other skins, cut into various animal and geometric shapes.
 The back panel was a woolly sheepskin, partially dyed red.
 The hem was weighted with 150 carved dew claws from whitetail deer.

 At six foot four and thus bedecked, Robert Hall was a sight to behold!

 That hunting horn you see in the picture has a tale of its own.
-The story goes that Jean Lafitte had taken it off the body of a dead pirate and presented it to Jane Long when she was under his "protection" after Dr. Long had been captured.
+The story goes that Jean Lafitte had taken it off the body of a dead pirate and presented it to Jane Long when she was under his “protection” after Dr. Long’s capture.
 Mrs. Long later gave it to Sam Houston, who presented it to Robert Hall for his bravery in fighting the Comanches.

 It was his prized possession.
 He once said, “If I were out of bread it would take a million to buy that horn.”